 - Exhibiting signs of depression and/or anxiety?

-Warning signs may look different for your child, depending on their age and stage.
-Learning that your child or young person may be negatively impacted by pornography can be disturbing and upsetting.
+Warning signs may look different for your young person, depending on their age and stage.

 HOW DO I RESPOND WHEN MY TEEN SEES OR IS USING PORNOGRAPHY?